 The relationship of vitamin E complex to heart disease becomes apparent here.
 In vitamin E deficiency, the cell chromosomes disintegrate.2 This releases the antigenic tissue factors that create the natural tissue antibody, which thereafter inhibits heart repair.
 The muscle cell damage known to follow vitamin E deficiency is, we feel, a direct result of this process.
 The most critically active function of vitamin E is to prevent oxidative destruction of the protective insulating wrapping of the determinant “blueprints” of the cell chromosome.

 The oxygen demand of the tissues may increase to 250 percent of normal by reason of vitamin E deficiency.3 This effect, it is very obvious, immediately throws a tremendous unnecessary load on the heart, since the blood volume to be pumped is directly proportional to oxygen demand.
 The E deficiency creates a terrific overload and at the very same time undermines the integrity of the muscular tissue by promoting the production of heart tissue antibody.

-[Figure showing an Endocardiograph recording, with caption:] This graph was taken of the same person a few minutes after one Cardiotrophin tablet was taken.
+[Image with caption:] This graph was taken of the same person a few minutes after one Cardiotrophin tablet was taken.
 You will notice that the first sound has been increased to the normal relative amplitude and the accentuated second sound was brought down toward normal.
-(See original for image.)

 No wonder test animals put on a diet of no vitamin E but everything else necessary soon drop dead from heart failure—at the rate of about 50 percent per year.4